 Typically when keywording in Lightroom, a good keyword is one, single word.

 For the image above, I’d definitely include the keywords “kayak.” “male,” and the name of the paddler.
 Since I may want to market this image to the manufacturer of the paddle, the keyword “Werner” is important to me.
 If you don’t sell your photos, then that keyword may be irrelevant.
 Photographers selling stock, however, may want to include additional keywords such as “splash,” “droplet,” and “fear.”

 What Makes a Good Keyword?

-What keywords would you give this image?
+If you were keywording in Lightroom, what keywords would you give this image?
 I’ve seen too many photographers try to use keywords such as “mountain lion reflection” or “mountain lion drinking” to describe images like this.
 Those aren’t keywords; those are descriptions.